blue0x1/Sisyphus/README.md

-# Sisyphus
+# Sisyphus Reverse Shell

-Sisyphus is a simple reverse shell implementation using ZeroMQ
+Sisyphus is a simple reverse shell implementation using ZeroMQ for communication between client and server.

+### Prerequisites

+- Python 3.x
+- ZeroMQ library: Install using `pip install pyzmq`
+-

 ## Example